The Strat (guitar)

-The STRAT (rendered in all caps) was a version of the Stratocaster electric guitar which was manufactured and marketed by Fender Musical Instruments Corporation from 1980 until 1983.
+The STRAT (rendered in all caps) was a version of the Stratocaster electric guitar that was manufactured and marketed by Fender Musical Instruments Corporation from 1980 until 1983.

 History

 Fender produced its first limited run Strat model in 1979 with the 25th Anniversary Stratocaster.
 This limited run model was sold concurrently with the normal Stratocaster.
 The next year, the product line was expanded, having previously offered only one model since the guitar's inception (with possible exception of the Walnut Strats produced in the 1970s).

-This new model, simply named The STRAT, was an upgrade to the normal trim, as indicated by its $250 list premium.
+This new model, simply named "The STRAT", was an upgrade to the normal trim, as indicated by its $250 list premium.

 Features

 Some construction features returned to pre-CBS specs, including the four bolt neck joint, smaller headstock, and removal of the bullet-style truss rod adjustment.

 Many new features also debuted with this model.
 An added two-way rotary selector replaced the lower tone control (mid pickup) and was wired for more pickup switching combinations, nine in total.
 The four additional tones were: